 In wrapping up her prepared remarks, the European Commission’s competition chief, Margrethe Vestager, emphasized that Europe welcomed businesses to its market of 500 million consumers, but that firms must compete on merit, and not use illegal advantages.
 “We congratulate you for being successful.
 But the applause stops when you stop competing on the merits,” she said.
 “You will never get a free pass to stop competing on the merits, neither in the market you dominate nor in other markets.”

 It’s that last bit of Vestager’s remarks that should worry Google.
 The EC has two ongoing anti-trust investigations, which involve Google’s core products and services.
 One case looks at how it uses its Android mobile operating system to gain an unfair advantage over competitors.
 The other is a probe into how it binds publishers who serve its ads through its AdSense platform.
-Both could have more severe repercussions, in terms of financial penalties, and in the way Google organizes its core business.“You will never get a free pass to stop competing on the merits”
+Both could have more severe repercussions, in terms of financial penalties, and in the way Google organizes its core business.

 In the US, Google has so far avoided sanctions by the Federal Trade Commission, the anti-trust regulator, after the agency closed its case in 2013.
 Leaked documents showed that FTC staffers recommended bringing a case against Google, but that challenges existed in determining whether the company had broken anti-trust laws.